WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

 - Social credit information.
 This information includes product ratings and reviews which help customers make an informed buying decision.
 Customers can sort products by product ratings or read reviews left by other customers.

 - Tech specs and additional information.
-Provide additional short descriptions, tech specifications, and other related information.
+Provide additional short descriptions, tech specifications, and other related information in your product template.
 This is especially useful for stores that sell tech products like smartphones, laptops, televisions, and cameras.
 This helps build trust and gives your WooCommerce product pages a professional look and feel.

 Make sure your images are audience-adapted